-The cable is configured with a 6-position Molex CLIK Mate connector on one end and tinned leads on the opposite end.
-You will need to solder the tinned ends to a modified DF13 4-pin I2C cable as shown below.
+The connector cable has a 6-pin CLIK Mate connector on one end and tinned leads on the other.
+The leads should be soldered to a DF13 or JST connector and connected to the autopilot’s I2C port as shown below

 The power to the rangefinder should be supplied from a separate external BEC as shown in the diagram below.